 In a move that distinguished New Jersey from many other states, Governor Phil Murphy signed Senate Bill 2380 into law on September 14, 2020, providing workers’ compensation coverage to essential workers.

-Under the law, an essential employee is defined as “an employee in the public or private sector who during a state of emergency:
+Under the law, an essential employee is defined as “an employee in public or private sector who during a state of emergency:

 - (1) is a public safety worker or first responder, including any fire, police, or other emergency responders;